The Ecstatic: Marketing and sales

-The Ecstatic was released by Downtown on June 9, 2009.
-In its first week, the album sold 39,000 copies and debuted at number nine on the Billboard 200, becoming the second record of Mos Def's career to reach the top 10 on the chart.
+Released by Downtown on June 9, 2009, The Ecstatic sold 39,000 copies in its first week and debuted at number nine on the Billboard 200.
+This marked Mos Def's second appearance in the top 10 on the chart.
 The following week, he became the first recording artist to endorse the Original Music Tee, a T-shirt featuring the album cover on the front, the track listing on the back, and a tag with a code to download an MP3 copy of the record.
 The marketing strategy led to enough sales that Billboard factored the T-shirts as album units on the magazine's music charts.
 The Ecstatic also benefited from the number of mentions it received on Internet blog posts, which peaked during the week of June 29.
 The album reached 168,000 copies sold in March 2014.

 Three singles were released to promote the album: "Life in Marvelous Times" on November 4, 2008; "Quiet Dog Bite Hard" on January 13, 2009; and "Casa Bey" on May 26.
 According to Charles Aaron, "Life in Marvelous Times" was the "most powerful and accessible song" Mos Def had ever recorded, but it could not even manage to receive airplay on radio stations in his native New York.
 "If [it] can't get on the radio, then I don't need to be on the radio", the rapper said in August, expressing a wavering interest in reaching mainstream audiences.

 Mos Def supported the album further with an international tour, which began its North American leg in early August 2009.
 This stretch of concerts spanned a number of US and Canadian cities, including Chicago, Miami, Washington D.C., Miami, Portland, Calgary, and Vancouver.
 Jay Electronica performed as his opening act, and certain shows were co-headlined with Kweli and singer Erykah Badu.
 The leg concluded on October 3 with an evening performance slot at the Austin City Limits Music Festival.
 Mos Def continued touring into the following year, playing a series of concerts in Japan during late 2009, which were documented in an episode of the Current TV series Embedded.
 This was followed by his first headlining tour of Australia in January 2010 and a short series of April concerts in the United Kingdom.